chef/automate/components/docs-chef-io/content/automate/ha_cert_rotation.md

 You can also use `--opensearch` or `-o` instead of the os flag

-{{< note >}} Since, admin-cert and admin-key is common for all nodes, So if you want to rotate admin-cert and admin-key then you have to first run this opensearch cluster command:
+{{< note >}} Since admin-cert and admin-key are common in all nodes, So if you want to rotate admin-cert and admin-key, you must first run this open search cluster command:
 `chef-automate cert-rotate --public-cert <path of public certificate> --private-cert <path of private certificate> --root-ca <path of root certificate> --admin-cert <path of admin certificate> --admin-key <path of admin key> --os`{{< /note >}}